jlink/property-based-testing-in-kotlin/docs/README.md

 For example: Kotlin's unsigned integer types, as well as inline classes, do not show up on Java's byte code side _at all_.
 That means they are treated naively;
-`UInt` as `Int` and so on, an inlined class as the type it is inlining.
+`UInt` as `Int` and an inlined class as the type it is inlining.
-This means that you cannot write generators for these types, only for their Java counterpart.
+This also means that you cannot write generators for these types, only for their Java counterpart.

-Kotlin's support for injecting the correct annotations in the byte code is not perfect yet.
+Kotlin's support for injecting the correct annotations in the byte code is not perfect yet - but improving with each version.
 If you notice that a constraint annotation is sometimes not honoured by the generator, this might be an open Kotlin bug.